• Skip to primary navigation

 If You Don’t Have An Instant Pot

-1. Boil carrots for 8-10 minutes or until just tender enough to pierce with a fork.
+1. Boil carrots for 8-10 minutes or until fork tender.
 YOU DON’T WANT THEM MUSHY!
 Then, drain and rinse them under cold water to stop them from cooking.

-2. Put the carrots in a gallon Ziploc bag or airtight container and pour the marinade over the carrots.
-Be sure they all get covered.
-Let them marinate in the fridge for at least 2-3 hours, but overnight is best.
+2. Put the carrots in a gallon freezer bag or airtight container and pour the marinade over the carrots.
+Let them marinate in the fridge for at least 2-3 hours, but overnight will yield the best results.

-3. Remove and follow grill procedure mentioned above.
+3. Remove and follow the grill procedure mentioned above.

 Don’t Want To Grill?